Xilinx/Vitis_Libraries/solver/docs/src/guide_L2_AIE/L2_AIE_introduction.rst

     **Solver Library code Organization**

 The directories L1 and L2 correspond to AIE kernels and AIE graphs for each library element, respectively.
-Graph class declarations and constants that allow you to include the AIE kernel in your design are located in the `L2/include/aie/`.
+Graph class declarations are constants that allow you to include the AIE kernel in your design are located in the `L2/include/aie/`.
-AIE Kernels, the `.cpp` files and corresponding `.hpp` files are located in the `L1/src/aie` and `L1/include/aie` subdirectories respectively.
+AIE Kernels, the `.cpp` files and corresponding `.hpp` files are located in the `L1/src/aie` and `L1/include/aie` subdirectories, respectively.
 The test harness that demonstrate the use of the library element are located in `L2/tests/aie`.